WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-03-deploy-docker-container-azure-functions.md

 ## Conclusion

 This short post showed how to create a Docker container of an Azure Function inside an Azure DevOps YAML pipeline.
-The Docker image was published to Dockerhub and then deployed to an existing Azure Function.
+The Docker image was published to DockerHub and then deployed to an existing Azure Function.

 You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo" target="_blank" rel="noopener noreferrer">GitHub</a>.